ckeditor/ckeditor5/docs/builds/guides/integration/installation.md

 ```

 CKEditor will then be available at `node_modules/@ckeditor/ckeditor5-build-[name]/build/ckeditor.js`.
 It can also be imported directly to your code by `require( '@ckeditor/ckeditor5-build-[name]' )`.

+### Online builder

+Go to the [Online builder page](https://ckeditor.com/ckeditor-5/online-builder/), go through a few creator steps to pick plugins and toolbar items and visualize the editor.
+Then download the prepared build with a simple instruction how to run it.

 ### Zip download